Search for a new resonance decaying to a Higgs boson and a scalar boson in events with two b jets and two Z bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

-The systematic uncertainties are modeled as nuisance parameters in the maximum likelihood fits to determine the best-fit signal strength.
-These nuisance parameters are allowed to modify both the shape and normalization of the backgrounds and signal in the fit.
+Figure~\ref{fig:limitHY} shows the upper limits on the cross section for \ppHYbbZZ production in the two-dimensional phase space of the masses of the two BSM scalars ($m_\PX$, $m_\PY$), with upper limits varying from 5 to 500\unit{fb}, depending on the scalar mass hypotheses.
+The results are comparable to the sensitivity achieved in other analyses, which focus on \PH decays to $\gamma\gamma$ or $\Pgt\Pgt$ and \PY decays into a pair of bottom quarks or massive vector bosons~\cite{2025368,2023atlasvvtata,atlasbbgg}.
+As a by-product of this search, the results are also interpreted in the context of resonant \HH production.
 Figure~\ref{fig:limit} shows the upper limits on the product of resonance production cross section and the branching fraction to \HH for values of the resonance mass from 260\GeV to 4\TeV, from the combination of all the SRs, together with both the electron and muon channels.
-The upper limits decrease from 400\unit{pb} to 1\unit{pb} as the resonance mass increases.
+The upper limits decrease from 400 to 1\unit{pb} as the resonance mass increases.
 The theoretical value of the product of the cross section of the bulk radion production and its branching fraction to \HH is also provided~\cite{xandatheo}.
-The similar study~\cite{PhysRevD.102.032003} searching for resonant \HH conducted by CMS using the 2016 data set limits on its production up to a mass of 1\TeV.
-This earlier study achieved limits several times more stringent that those presented here.
+The similar study~\cite{PhysRevD.102.032003} searching for resonant \HH conducted by CMS using the 2016 dataset limits on its production up to a mass of 1\TeV.
+This earlier study achieved limits several times more stringent that those presented here in the low-mass resonance region, but becomes comparable at 1\TeV.
 A key distinction lies in the treatment of the low-\mll regime; while the previous study employed a much looser requirement of $m_{\Pell\Pell} > 15\GeV$ in the \bbZZqq channel, the present analysis adopts a more restrictive threshold to ensure orthogonality to the \bbWW analysis.
 In this low-\mll kinematic regime, the \bbWW contribution dominates over \bbZZf.
-Therefore, this cut is implemented to avoid signal overlap and to maintain a clear definition of the \bbZZf signal, leaving the lower mass regime to be more appropriately addressed by a dedicated \bbWW study.
-Figure~\ref{fig:limitHY} shows the upper limits on the cross section for \ppHYbbZZ production in the two-dimensional phase space of the masses of the two BSM scalars ($m_\PX$, $m_\PY$), with upper limits varying from 5\unit{fb} to 500\unit{fb}, depending on the scalar mass hypotheses.
-The results are comparable to the sensitivity achieved in other analyses, which focus on \PH decays to $\gamma\gamma$ or $\Pgt\Pgt$ and \PY decays into a pair of bottom quarks or massive vector bosons~\cite{2025368,2023atlasvvtata,atlasbbgg}.
+Therefore, this cut is implemented to avoid signal overlap and to maintain a clear definition of the signal, leaving the lower-mass regime to be more appropriately addressed by a dedicated \bbWW study.
+Taking the resonance mass at 1\TeV as a representative case, this threshold retains approximately 50\% of the \bbZZf signal while effectively eliminating \bbWW contamination.
+Crucially, the selection suppresses the \ttbar background by nearly 70\%, ensuring a well-defined \bbZZf SR. Such orthogonality is essential for a clear physical interpretation of the results and is required to facilitate future statistically independent combinations between the \bbZZf and \bbWW channels, especially in the \HY study.
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.